RevvSpark Client Terms & Legal Policies

 Without limiting the foregoing, Confidential Information includes the terms of this Agreement and the contents of the Proposal.

 The Client engages the Supplier to provide the Services as defined in the Proposal.
 To accept the Supplier’s offer to provide the Services, the Client must execute the Proposal agreement, or pay either the agreed deposit or agree to a payment schedule (any of these acts, individually or combined is considered “Acceptance”).
 If Acceptance does not take place by the Proposal expiry date, then the Supplier’s offer to provide the Services will expire without further notice to the Client.
 The term of the Project shall commence upon signature.
 Timeline will be provided by the Supplier and agreed to by the Client.
+Any Services that are requested additional and outside of work described in the Proposal, not covered by a Change Order or additional Proposal, are considered Out of Scope, and will be billed at Agency Rate of $100/hour.

 The Supplier will provide the chosen services to the specifications contained in the Proposal (herein referred to as “the Services”).